+Warming up the engine, especially the 912 iS, and then taxiing may not be the best method depending on outside air temperature, length of taxi time and anticipated hold time before departure.
 Awareness of water temperature is important when taxiing slowly or away from the wind or holding in place.
-The REVOLT is equipped with an electric fan to regulate temperature both on the ground while stopped or in some extreme conditions in the air during flight.
-It should be noted so long as the cooling fan is operating properly it is impossible for the engine, if functioning properly to overheat in any condition on the ground or in the air.
-If the cooling fan malfunctions the REVOLT can safely operate without it, however it is recommended to shut the engine off if temperature reaches 230° F, then when ready to depart start the engine again verify water temperature is less than 240°F before taking off if the cooling fan were to ever fail.
+It is recommended to shut the engine off if temperature reaches 230° F, then when ready to depart start the engine again verify water temperature is less than 240°F before taking off.
 If temperatures are at or near 240° it is recommended to climb out at full power, but not steeply.
 This should result in the water temperature normalizing rapidly.